biodatlab/biodatlab.github.io/_data/blog/2025-01-02-thonburian-whisper.md

   Thonburian Whisper
 </p>

 Hello January 2025!
 Thai automatic speech recognition (ASR) has made significant strides in recent years.
-I am particularly impressed by the development from Ekapol's lab on foundation techniques in ASR, NECTEC on releasing Pathumma (series of models including LLM, ASR, Multimodal models), and SCB10X on recently releasing Typhoon 2.
+I am particularly impressed by the development from Ekapol's lab on foundation techniques in ASR, NECTEC on releasing Pathumma (series of models including LLM, ASR, Multimodal models), and SCB 10X on recently releasing Typhoon 2 (series of LLM and multimodal LLMs).
 Our lab is also excited to be a part of the journey by releasing Thonburian Whisper, a fine-tuned Whisper for Thai.

 ## Origins